SpencerCDixon/Gosu-Tutorial/readme.md

 co-ordinates since those can, and probably will, be changing based on user interaction with the rock.
 For example, when a user selects the rock we will probably want to move it to be in the center of the screen.
 In order to move it we will change what it's @x and @y co-ordinates are.
+By changing the @x and @y it will change the x and y of where the top left corner of the image is being displayed on the game screen.
  The 150, 150 are the dimensions of the actual image of the rock.
 These need to be changed based on the size of the image.